DiljotSG/Throne-Backend/README.md

 ![Python application](https://github.com/DiljotSG/Throne-Backend/workflows/Python%20application/badge.svg?branch=develop)

 # Throne Backend

 This repository contains the backend for the Throne application.

 Throne is a web and mobile application which allows users to find nearby washrooms tailored to their preferences and requirements.
 Throne presents up-to-date information by enabling users to provide feedback and information on the washrooms they visit.

-Throne Component | Reposistory | Project Board
+Throne Component | Repository | Project Board
 ------------ | ------------- | ------------
 All Components | - | [User Stories](https://github.com/DiljotSG/Throne-Backend/projects/1)
 **Backend** | [Throne-Backend](https://github.com/DiljotSG/Throne-Backend) | [Backend Tasks](https://github.com/DiljotSG/Throne-Backend/projects/2)